LesFruitsDefendus/guides/docs/source/pre-pick-guide/planning-a-harvest.md

 **Fig.14** (TODO : ADD SCREENSHOT)

 To ensure that you have enough time for picking, cleanup, and delivery of the fruit, plan your picks no less than four (4) hours before the closing of your chosen material storage location.
 If an exception is necessary, discuss with your fruit buddy.
-See Annex B for the opening hours of our equipment points.
+See Annex B (TODO: Add link to equipment points in Saskatoon)) for the opening hours of our equipment points.

-Since a member of the fruit group should have already contacted the owner, she/he will be waiting for your call.
+Since a member of the fruit group should have already contacted the owner, their will be waiting for your call.
 Theoretically, all relevant information should have already been gathered and entered into Saskatoon by the fruit group.
 However, if you find that information you might need is missing, do ask the tree owner.
 Some questions fruit groups do not pose to owners, but which might be relevant, include:

 - Whether we can climb in the tree to access the fruit (if necessary)
 - In the case the owner can't be present during the pick, where their share of the fruit should